 The Impossidroid Z13 will run on the latest Android version 4.3 Jelly Bean.
 I’m tempted to say the UI will be stock Android, but Mr Mo might frown at that idea.
 So I’m going to go for a hybrid of HTC sense 5, for it aesthetic brilliance, and Ubuntu Phone UI for the simplified user experience.
 But the notification system would have to be like the Blackberry 10’s Blackberry Hub.
 As much as I love Android, I’m barely tolerating its notification system.

 The Impossidroid will have no less than 2 GB RAM because I hate lag.
 I like to be able to multitask without having to fight the urge to fling my phone halfway across the room every 3 minutes.
 But RAM is almost no good without processing power, so it will also have at least a 1.6 GHz quad-core processor.

 An 8 megapixel Carls Zeiss lens camera powered by Nokia’s PureView technology should be just perfect; I’m not stuck on the megapixel race.

 Would I come off as too shallow-minded if I insisted the Impossidroid’s battery must last as long as a Nokia torchlight phone?
 Yeah..
 I do come off as shallow.
 But seriously, I’d rather not be quoting milliampere-hours.
 A smartphone’s battery life is only as good as the software managing it.
 So yes, I’m sticking with my initial statement.

 4G/LTE ready, USB, Bluetooth and Wi-Fi are a given.
 I couldn’t care less for NFC.
-For me the koko is data compression.
+For me, the real deal is data compression.
 The Impossidroid will have data compression reminiscent of old school Blackberry.
-However visuals must still be as appealing as on Android.
+However, visuals must still be as appealing as on Android.
 Is that too much to ask for; a first world smartphone for third world mobile networks?